geoscript/geoscript.net/src/learning/layer.rst

     String

-Every layer object is part of a :class:`workspace.Workspace`.
-A workspace is a source of layers.
+Every layer object is part of a :class:`Workspace`.
+A workspace is a collection of layers.
 You can retrieve a list of layer names for a workspace as
 follows:

 .. cssclass:: code py